Ash Wednesday: To Be or Not To Be

 Thoughts on Ash Wednesday: to be or not to be?
 That is the question.

 I write from different perspectives.
-Throughout the years I traditionally wore the ashes of a cross on my forehead as an outward reminder that, I belong to Christ and am called to take up my cross daily.
-Year after year, I also set Ash Wednesday aside in Non-Denominational settings.
-For the most part, Ash Wednesday was just a reminder of something I used to do when I was "religious."
+In my younger years, I celebrated Ash Wednesday with ashes in the sign of a cross on my forehead.
+This was an outward reminder that, I belong to Christ and am called to take up my cross daily.
+Later on, I set Ash Wednesday aside in Non-Denominational settings.
+For the most part, Ash Wednesday was just a memory of something I used to do when I was "religious."
 Now?
 I eagerly embrace the tradition that often brings people to tears as they lean into the personal significance of the moment.
 I must confess, I also washed the ashes off late afternoon in an effort to be congruent of my whole faith journey.
 It's too much for one post.
 I'll share the nutshell of my conclusions of Ash Wednesday services from the viewpoint of Lent 2025.

-To me, it's like the question from the Samaritan woman in John 4.
+To me, it's similar to the question from the Samaritan woman in John 4.
 She wanted to know who was right.
 Samaritans worshipped on one mountain while Jews worshipped on another.
 Jesus brought her back to the heart of the issue.
 It wasn't about where.
-It was about Who they worshipped and how.
-Jesus made it clear that the Father's desire was for people to worship in spirit and in truth.
+It was about Who.
+Jesus made it clear that the Father's desire was for people to worship Him in spirit and in truth.
 Father searches for such people.

 Jesus did not take sides regarding who had the correct traditions or outward appearance with proper protocols.
-He called this dear lady into relationship where she actually knew the One she was called to worship.
+He invited this dear lady into relationship so she could actually know the One she was called to worship.
 It was in this conversation that Jesus disclosed Himself to her as being Messiah.
 Wow!

 People look at the outward appearance.
 God looks at the heart.